awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 1. Start the client, enter the registration code from the invitation email, and choose **Register**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/images/get-started-register.png)

-1. When prompted to sign in, type the username and password, and then choose **Sign In**\.
+1. When prompted to sign in, enter the user name and password, and then choose **Sign In**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/images/get-started-sign-in.png)

 1. \(Optional\) When prompted to save your credentials, choose **Yes**\.